MystenLabs/sui/narwhal/benchmark/README.md

 * `sync_retry_nodes`: How many nodes to sync when re-trying to send sync-request.
 These nodes are picked at random from the committee.
 * `batch_size`: The preferred batch size.
 The workers seal a batch of transactions when it reaches this size.
 Denominated in bytes.
 * `max_batch_delay`: The delay after which the workers seal a batch of transactions, even if `max_batch_size` is not reached.
 Denominated in ms.
+* `range_synchronize_timeout`: The timeout configuration when synchronizing a range of certificates from peers.
 * `certificates_synchronize_timeout`: The timeout configuration when requesting certificates from peers.
 * `payload_synchronize_timeout`: Timeout when has requested the payload for a certificate and is waiting to receive them.
 * `payload_availability_timeout`: The timeout configuration when for when we ask the other peers to discover who has the payload available for the dictated certificates.